Skip to main content

 Step 2: Add the Date split node

-• Add a Date split decision node before the send node to manage email flow.
+• Add a Date split node before the Send node to control which contacts should receive each email.

-• Configure the Date split decision node to bypass emails that should not be sent after a certain date.
+• Configure the Date split node to skip emails that should not be sent after a specific date.

 An example of a program is provided below the steps.